HP’s history of innovation: The ten products that changed everything

 Image: Konstatin Lanzet

-In the search for a successor to the aging RISC architecture, HP decided to join forces with Intel to design the enterprise processors of the future which would eventually be known by the codename Itanium.
-The pairing developed what would become the first 64-bit processor for high-end business and enterprise use.
+Searching for a successor to the aging RISC architecture, HP decided to join forces with Intel to design the enterprise processors of the future which would eventually be known by the codename Itanium.
+The pair developed what would become the first 64-bit processor for high-end business and enterprise use.

 2014 The HP Sprout looks to a 3D-printed future